-This certificate is offered by the Department of Teacher Education, Special Education, Curriculum & Instruction located within the highly ranked and internationally recognized Lynch School.
+This certificate is offered by the Department of Teaching, Curriculum, and Society located within the highly ranked and internationally recognized Lynch School.
 Our geographic proximity to the concentration of academic institutions in the Greater Boston and Northeast region, and our extraordinary alumni network provide significant opportunities to enhance your professional career.

 This certificate consists of 3 courses and one field experience for a total of 10 credits.